Salomon X Ultra 3 Mid GTX

 See the Men's Salomon X Ultra 3 Mid See the Women's Salomon X Ultra 3 Mid

 In the world of hiking boots, Salomon’s X Ultra 3 Mid GTX is a true standout.
 Despite its lightweight build, the boot nicely balances comfort, durability, and rock-solid traction.
 We put the X Ultra 3 through its paces over a full year of testing, including a multi-day backpacking trip into the Grand Canyon and day hiking in Washington’s rugged Enchantments and North Cascades.
 In short, there’s a reason it's been a longtime favorite and our top-rated hiking boot for multiple years in a row.
-Below we break down the X Ultra 3 Mid’s comfort, weight, traction, waterproofing, breathability, fit and sizing, and more.
+Below we break down the X Ultra 3 Mid’s performance.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 Shaving weight often comes at the sacrifice of on-trail comfort, but that’s not the case with the Salomon X Ultra 3 Mid GTX.
 The Grand Canyon’s Escalante Route was an ideal testing ground, starting with an unrelenting descent of over 4,500 feet.
 By the end of our first 9-mile day, I had only experienced light soreness, and I wasn’t immediately wanting to remove the boots when we finally got to camp, which is very high praise for a new pair of hiking footwear.
 In addition, there was very little break-in required.
 The X Ultra 3 felt far less stiff than Salomon’s own Quest 4D 3 out of the box, although I did wear it on a few day hikes before heading into the Canyon.
 And the rest of the boot’s testing has gone just as smoothly: I haven’t dealt with any hotspots or notable discomfort throughout a year of use.